Epic45

 epic45 are a British indie/post-rock band.
-Core members Rob Glover and Benjamin Holton, who grew up in Wheaton Aston, Staffordshire, formed the band in 1995 when the two school friends were only 13 years old.
-The band have released albums across various labels including Where Are My Records, Make Mine Music and their own Wayside and Woodland Recordings label.
+Core members Rob Glover and Benjamin Holton who grew up in Wheaton Aston, Staffordshire, formed the band in 1995 when the two school friends were only 13 years old.
+They have released albums on various labels, including Where Are My Records, Make Mine Music, Wayback, and their own Woodland Recordings label.

 Side projects

 Holton has released three albums under the name My Autumn Empire (The Village Compass, 2010 ii, 2012 and The Visitation, 2014).
 Glover also records as The Toy Library and Field Harmonics (Walls, 2013).